Asbestos law in the United States: Other prosecutions

 On April 2, 1998, three men were indicted in a conspiracy to use homeless men for illegal asbestos removal from an aging Wisconsin manufacturing plant.
 Then-US Attorney General Janet Reno said, "Knowingly removing asbestos improperly is criminal.
 Exploiting the homeless to do this work is cruel."

 On December 12, 2004, owners of New York asbestos abatement companies were sentenced to the longest federal jail sentences for environmental crimes in U.S. history, after they were convicted on 18 counts of conspiracy to violate the Clean Air Act and the Toxic Substances Control Act, and actual violations of the Clean Air Act and Racketeer-Influenced and Corrupt Organizations Act.
 The crimes involved a 10-year scheme to illegally remove asbestos.
 The RICO counts included obstruction of justice, money laundering, mail fraud and bid rigging, all related to the asbestos cleanup.

 On January 11, 2006, San Diego Gas & Electric Co., two of its employees, and a contractor were indicted by a federal grand jury on charges that they violated safety standards while removing asbestos from pipes in Lemon Grove, California.
 The defendants were charged with five counts of conspiracy, violating asbestos work practice standards and making false statements.

+Public reception

+Asbestos law came to wider attention in the United States due to incessant advertisements of mass torts on television, leading to the subject being treated with a greater amount of levity than some might desire.